 - Replace the deprecated X-Frame-Options HTTP header with its successor, Content Security Policies

 Many sites protect visitors from cross-site scripting (XSS), clickjacking, and other code injection attacks by adding an X-Frame-Options header.
-However, this can prevent Optimizely from loading your page into Editor.
-It also blocks Optimizely from running parts of the snippet on your pages or sending tracking information back to our servers.
+However, this can block Optimizely from running parts of the snippet on your pages or sending tracking information back to our servers.

 For this reason, you may need to update your site to include Content Security Policy (CSP) header in order to run Optimizely and keep your customers safe from outside attacks.

-X-Frame-Options is a deprecated web standard that has been succeeded by Content Security Policies, which allows for greater customization, including the ability to whitelist Optimizely and work with pages in the Editor.
+X-Frame-Options is a deprecated web standard that has been succeeded by Content Security Policies, which allows for greater customization, including the ability to allowlist Optimizely.

-For Optimizely X, add the following strings to your CSP header value:
+For Optimizely, add the following directives to the CSP header for your pages:

-Each of the five lines contained in the CSP header has a specific purpose:
+Each of the five directives in the CSP policy has a specific purpose:

-This enables your page to load in Optimizely’s Visual Editor and enables cross-domain behavioral targeting.
-If you don’t need cross-domain behavioral targeting, you can omit
+This enables cross-domain behavioral targeting.
+If you don’t need cross-domain behavioral targeting, you can omit this directive.
+Note that the second URL is only necessary if PCI is enabled.

-This line enables the Optimizely X client to log events.
+This line enables the Optimizely client to log events.

 This allows the Optimizely client to load images that have been uploaded using the Visual Editor.